7hat3eird0ne/wordIndex/README.md

 1. If L = 0, go to step 15, else go to step 10
 1. Output the result string

 This is most probably everything for now.
-Feel free to use it if it can be remotely usable in your case, just credit me somewhere visible
+Feel free to use it if it can be remotely usable in your case

 Thank you for reading!